ThomasLdev/tinie-bakerie/.opencode/MAIN-INSTRUCTIONS.md

    ```

 2. **Fix All Issues**
-   - PHPStan errors: MUST be fixed (no exceptions)
+   - PHPStan errors: MUST be fixed (no exceptions, no `@phpstan-ignore` without approval)
    - Rector suggestions: SHOULD apply (or justify why not)
    - CS Fixer issues: MUST be fixed (run without --dry-run)